mkahvi/mkahvi.github.io/misc/WantedGraphics.md

----
-title: Icons that I wish existed
+# Icons that I wish existed
----

 **By**: MKAh (Discord: Mana#4176)